Fiers fuels Athletics past Rockies

 Lamb also drove in a run and Liam Hendriks picked up his 13th save for Oakland

-(31-19), which increased its lead to six games over Houston with 10 games
+(31-19), which increased its lead to six games over Houston in the American

 The Athletics also snapped a six-game losing streak against the Rockies.